 Istanbul is hands down one the best place to visit in Turkey, and it was my 24th destination on my 52 countries in 52 weeks trip.
 Europe’s biggest city deserves a travel guide of its own so that’s on my (never-ending) to do list, but in the meantime here are some ideas for what to do in Istanbul.

 Shop ’til you drop

-It was painful walking through Istanbul’s bazaars and shopping streets knowing that my suitcase was already packed to the brim, because it’s one of my favourite shopping cities on the planet.
+It was painful walking through Istanbul’s bazaars and cobbled streets knowing that my suitcase was already packed to the brim, because it’s one of my favourite shopping cities on the planet.